Percolation phase transition on planar spin systems: Elliptic bootstrap percolation

 We will also consider the conditional thinning influence, but we need to slightly change the definition.
 Fix a realization $\mu'$ and $i \geq 0$.
 Denote by $\sigma_{t}^{i,0}$ and $\sigma_{t}^{i,1}$ the configurations obtained by setting $D_{i}$ to 0 or 1, respectively. \begin{definition} We say that the clock tick $i$ is pivotal for the non-decreasing event $A$ if $\sigma_{t}^{i,1} \in A$ and $\sigma_{t}^{i,0} \notin A$, for some choice of $R_{i}$. \end{definition} In the above, since we are dealing with non-decreasing events $A$, it suffices to choose $R_{i}=0$.
 Furthermore, we define the influence of a clock tick $i$ as

 Once again, we can consider randomized algorithms $\mathcal{A}$ that determine a function $f={\bf 1}_{A}$.
 In our new setting, the algorithm has access to $\mu'$ and has to examine the variables $(R_{i}, D_{i})_{i \geq 0}$ in order to determine the occurrence of the event $A$.
 In this setting, we let $\mu'$ forget the values of $R_{i}$, as they will be used on our enhancement argument.
-Of course, the influence of a random variable $R_{i}$ will be dominated by the influence of the corresponding $D_{i}$, since $R_{i}$ can only be pivotal if $D_{i}$ is.
+Of course, the influence of a random variable\footnote{Here, influence is defined as the probability that resampling only this random variable changes the outcome of the crossing function we are considering} $R_{i}$ will be dominated by the influence of the corresponding $D_{i}$, since $R_{i}$ can only be pivotal if $D_{i}$ is.
 From this, we obtain the following version of the OSSS inequality \begin{lemma} For any algorithm $\mathcal{A}$ that determines $f={\bf 1}_{A}$,

 \end{lemma}